FreddieRidell/dotfiles/jot/general-coding-ideas.md

 Dont't do it, it offers no advantage over just passing in a config object.
 If done properly ( immutably returns a new object ), its much harder to test that calling many methods on the same object.

+## 2019-01-10

+It's far better to have frontend code try to do the same thing in all cases when dealing with a feature flag.
+Have the un-enabled path === the happy sad path of the enabled path.
+This reduces code and complexity